-If The Joint Commission receives an inquiry about the accreditation decision of a hospital that has experienced a reviewable sentinel event, the hospital's accreditation decision will be reported in the usual manner without making reference to the sentinel event.
-If the inquirer specifically references the specific sentinel event, The Joint Commission will acknowledge that it is aware of the event and currently is working or has worked with the hospital through the sentinel event review process.
+If The Joint Commission receives an inquiry about the accreditation decision of an organization that has experienced a reviewable sentinel event, the organization's accreditation decision will be reported in the usual manner, without making reference to the sentinel event.
+If the inquirer specifically references the specific sentinel event, The Joint Commission will acknowledge that it is aware of the event and currently is working or has worked with the organization through the sentinel event review process.